 Uber is approximately 36zł from the airport to Gdańsk Old Town outside of peak periods.

-The train departs from the platform nearest the terminal although not all run to the main station in Gdansk (Gdańsk Główny).
-You may need to change at Gdansk-Wrzeszcz (note the destination).
-The journey will take about 30 mins on a direct train and about 45 mins if you need to change.
+The train departs from the platform nearest the terminal although not all run to Gdańsk Główny, the main train station in Gdańsk.
+You will need to change at Gdańsk-Wrzeszcz (note the destination).
+The journey will take about 45 mins and costs about 5.50zł and one ticket covers the whole journey!